wjin33/GIL/content/authors/Jin/_index.md

 first_name: Wencheng
 last_name: Jin

+# Username (this should match the folder name)
+authors:
+  - Jin

 # Is this the primary user of the site?
 superuser: true

-# Username (this should match the folder name)
-authors:
-  - admin

 # Role/position
 role: Assistant Professor of Petroleum Engineering